Serving Static Content from a Cookieless Domain

 I used your approach and created a subdomain for my website.

-This is what I did.. my site say: http://example.com and I created a subdomain: http://images.example.com and pointed this subdomain to same http://example.com.
+This is what I did.. my site say: https://example.com and I created a subdomain: https://images.example.com and pointed this subdomain to same https://example.com.

-Now in code, I rewrite the image path from /images/abc.png to http://images.example.com/images.abc.png
+Now in code, I rewrite the image path from /images/abc.png to https://images.example.com/images.abc.png

 But the images are not displaying on my site.
 If I try to inspect the element and open the image link, it opens properly using this subdomain path.